The Principles of Perpetual Prudence

 Anything that goes against these principles can be safely discarded.
-This is how I have filtered out the majority of information out there.
-If it doesn’t fit with the principles, it’s ignored.
+If something doesn’t fit with the principles, it’s ignored.
 It’s that simple.
 Anything that initially fits with these principles deserves further investigation.

 Principle 1: Always think long-term